-ArcGIS Enterprise is a back-end software that allows you to control how to implement web GIS and serve spatial data for sharing across an organization.
+ArcGIS Enterprise is a back-end software built by Esri.
+It allows you to control how to implement web GIS and serve spatial data for sharing across an organization.

 But you determine whether you want to deploy it on the cloud, virtual machines, or on your laptop because you are in control of its deployment.

-ArcGIS Enterprise consists of 4 main software components – ArcGIS Server, Portal for ArcGIS, ArcGIS Web Adaptor, and ArcGIS Data Store.
+ArcGIS Enterprise consists of 4 main software components.
+(1) ArcGIS Server, (2) Portal for ArcGIS, (3) ArcGIS Web Adaptor, and (4) ArcGIS Data Store.

 You need all four of these software components in order to have ArcGIS Enterprise.
 Here’s more information on these components as well as what they can do for you.